-Prevent Obesity and Diabetes with Lifestyle Intervention:
+How to Prevent Obesity and Diabetes with Lifestyle Intervention:

-We should encourage the patient to exercise regularly, try to avoid taking escalators and use stairs whenever possible, should promote activities like cycling, running, and walking, and eating a balanced diet.
+We should encourage the patient to exercise regularly, try to avoid taking escalators and use stairs whenever possible, should promote activities like cycling, running, walking, and eating a balanced diet.

-Managing diabetes and obesity consecutively can be a very challenging task for the physician because most of the oral anti-diabetogenic drugs lead to weight gain.
+Managing diabetes and obesity consecutively can be a very challenging task for the physician because most oral anti-diabetogenic drugs lead to weight gain.

-All these things should be kept in mind while treating such patients and those drugs should be preferred which least likely lead to weight gain and also provide good glycemic control.
+All these things should be kept in mind while treating such patients and those drugs should be preferred which least likely to lead to weight gain and also provide good glycemic control.

-Weight loss Surgeries (Bariatric and Cardiometabolic Surgeries)
+Weight Loss Surgeries (Bariatric and Cardiometabolic Surgeries)

-That is why they can be considered as a safe option for treating the Diabesity epidemic.
-This is one of the most modern-day interventions for treating obesity and are gaining popularity worldwide.
+That is why they can be considered a safe option for treating the Diabesity epidemic.
+This is one of the most modern-day interventions for treating obesity and is gaining popularity worldwide.

 The main objective of these surgeries is to modify or resect the stomach and intestine to make them smaller.
 This leads to decreased calorie intake, decreased hunger, and increased fullness.